Beauly Priory

-An alternative story about the naming of Beauly village told by locals is that 'Mary, Queen of Scots' was said to have been travelling through the area, probably on her way to Dingwall in her late teens and popped her head out of the Carriage window and uttered the words 'Beau Lieu' (beautiful place).

 It is not the best documented abbey, and few of the priors of Beauly are known by name until the 14th century.
 It became Cistercian on 16 April 1510, after the suppression of the Valliscaulian Order by the Pope.
 The priory was gradually secularised, and ruled by a series of commendatory abbots.
 The priory's lands were given over to the bishop of Ross by royal charter on 20 October 1634.

 The ruins today are still extensive and are one of the main visitor attractions in Inverness-shire.
 It is protected as a scheduled monument.

 John Keats

 In August 1818 John Keats and his friend Charles Brown stopped at Beauly on their way to Cromarty.
 Their visit produced a collaborative poem, On Some Skulls in Beauley Abbey, near Inverness, written early in August 1818 or possibly some weeks or months later.
 The majority of the lines are by Brown.
 Keats contributed to the first line of the poem and the first four words of the second line, and three stanzas.